ENROLLMENT FOR 2022-2023 SCHOOL YEAR NOW OPEN

 - The instructor will provide daily feedback for each step of the writing process of each composition through email correspondence.
 As students progress, daily feedback will diminish to 2-3 times per week.

-- The instructor will grade and return all work in a timely manner.
+- The instructor will review work and provide feedback in a timely manner.

 - The instructor will be available by email for questions.
 Although the educator will grade and return the work, the family may choose the final grade based on a variable of their choice.